Your Guide to Self-Assessment

 There are automatic penalties for the late filing of tax returns.
 The main features of the penalty regime are as follows:

-• From day one: taxpayers will be charged a £100 penalty even if they have no tax to pay or have paid any tax due on time.
-Previously a penalty was only charged if there was unpaid tax.
+• From day one, taxpayers will be charged a £100 penalty even if they have no tax to pay or have paid any tax due on time.

 • From 3 months late: taxpayers will be charged an automatic daily penalty of £10 per day up to a £900 maximum.

-• Over 12 months late: there are additional penalties based on a greater of 5% of the tax due or £300.
+• If you are over 12 months late, you will be subject to additional penalties based on the greater of 5% of tax due or £300.
 In serious cases, this penalty may be increased up to 100% of the tax due.

 Paying the tax you owe